Welcome to the Muslim Traveler’s Guide to the World!

 This blog is about being conscious and faithful when traveling the world or planning to travel anywhere as a Muslim.
 It’s not always about traveling to have fun; it’s more about traveling to learn.

-I called it the Muslim Traveler to mean a traveler who travels to learn about his lord (Allah) who is the only one, a traveler who travels to worship Allah, a traveler who travels to learn the deen, a traveler who is a believer, a traveler who is a stranger, a traveler who is an explorer, a traveler who doesn’t travel but to learn and understand this worldly life and its purpose, a traveler who travels to seek forgiveness and pleasure of Allah.
+We called it The Muslim Traveler to mean a traveler who travels to learn about his Lord (Allah) who is the only One, a traveler who travels to worship Allah, a traveler who travels to learn the deen, a traveler who is a believer, a traveler who is a stranger, a traveler who is an explorer, a traveler who doesn’t travel but to learn and understand this worldly life and its purpose, a traveler who travels to seek forgiveness and the pleasure of Allah.
 And that’s the real definition of the “Muslim Traveler” we all should understand!

-Travel in Islam is the way to learn and understand the creation and ourselves in a better way, and it’s the way to get the doors of Rizq (livelihood/sustenance) open for ourselves.
-This blog is about traveling to learn more about our creator (Allah) and to worship him alone, as well as to learn more about this world and its purpose.
+Travel in Islam is the way to learn and understand creation and ourselves in a better way, and it’s the way to open the doors of Rizq (livelihood/sustenance) for ourselves.
+This blog is about traveling to learn more about our Creator (Allah) and to worship Him alone, as well as to learn more about this world and its purpose.

-So this space has evolved into a personal blog, and I have decided on a different direction for it.
-While maintaining this blog’s established content and some existing travel work, it now serves as my personal space where I write about Islam & Muslims, faith & spirituality, lifestyle & wellness, social & personal reflections, books & writing, and more.
+So this space has evolved into a personal blog, and we have decided on a different direction for it.
+While maintaining this blog’s established content and some existing travel work, it now serves as our personal space where we write about Islam & Muslims, faith & spirituality, lifestyle & wellness, social & personal reflections, books & writing, and more.

-It is still inspired by travel, and I write about my own travels and views on travel, but now it includes reflections on life, purpose, worship, and the inner journey of the heart.
-I write here not for numbers or trends, but to benefit myself first — and anyone who may find benefit in these words.
+It is still inspired by travel, and we write about our own travels and views on travel, but now it includes reflections on life, purpose, worship, and the inner journey of the heart.
+We write here not for numbers or trends, but to benefit ourselves first, and anyone who may find benefit in these words.

 Travel will always be a part of this blog, because moving through the world teaches us humility, gratitude, and wonder.